mdolab/pyoptsparse/doc/guide.rst

 ++++++++++

 Each optimization will require at least one objective to be added.
-This is accomplished using a the call to :meth:`addObj <pyoptsparse.pyOpt_optimization.Optimization.addObj>`:
+This is accomplished using a the call to :meth:`~pyoptsparse.pyOpt_optimization.Optimization.addObj`:

 .. code-block:: python